 "Bah!"
 Chamberlain spat into the fire and Fleur gave a start; he ignored her.
 "All he cares about is gold, but we needed someone who knew the Ministry, knew how the Aurors worked, how they think.
 He is clever, but a fool all the same."

 Patience glanced at Fleur, and Ginny could tell that some kind of communication had passed between the veelas.
-Fleur seemed to grow sad for a moment.
-She took her hand from her aunt's shoulder, and Patience rose and went to the sofa; she sat next to Chadwick and took his hand.
+Fleur seemed to grow sad, and took her hand from her aunt's shoulder.
+Patience rose and went to the couch; she sat next to Chadwick, taking his hand.

 "Cheri, zis is not ze end of ze world, or of you.
 You tried your best; you tried to do ze honorable t'ing.
 What 'appened is not your fault."